DonaldKellett/Osiv/API.md

 The server should respond with a JSON payload containing the following fields:

-- `"reason"`: A short human-readable description of the user-invoked error, e.g. `"The username could not be found or the supplied password is incorrect."`
+- `"message"`: A short human-readable description of the user-invoked error, e.g. `"The username could not be found or the supplied password is incorrect."`

 ## Account modification